Eddowesselink/PhD/README.md

 ```bash
 git clone https://github.com/Eddowesselink/PhD.git
 ```
-2. Navigate to the code/Thresholding directory
+2. Navigate to the code/Thresholding directory where you stored the repository

 ```bash
 cd PhD/code/Thresholding